-Unstructured data, whether primary or secondary is often held in in NAS/file access or object storage.
+Unstructured data, whether primary or secondary, is often held in NAS/file access or object storage.

-So, among SMEs we will see requirements for block, file and object protocols.
-And it’s not surprising that the public cloud vendors have aligned themselves to these to offer each protocol in their storage portfolios.
+This means we will see requirements for block, file and object protocols among SMEs.
+And it’s not surprising that the public cloud suppliers have aligned themselves to these requirements to offer each protocol in their storage portfolios.

 Block storage and the cloud